 This Latin and Celtic name means “daughter of the sea,” and it’s also a lyrical and somewhat witchy name, if you ask me.

-Alon is a Filipino name meaning “wave.”
+Filipino name meaning “wave.”
 And you can’t get much more beachy than that, am I right?
 It’s short for Alphonso, which is one of the most adorable names I’ve ever heard.
+4 Aerwyna

 Your child will always be at one with the sea if you name them Aerwyna, which means “friend of the sea.”
 It also sounds pretty elvish, so if you’re a fan of the